-At March 31, 2006, we had made commitments for approximately \$100 million in capital expenditures, principally for machinery and equipment and facilities in our lower-cost geographies, as well as to support new business wins.
-We expect capital spending for 2006 to be in the range of 2.25% - 3% of revenue, and to fund this from cash on hand.
+At June 30, 2006, we had commitments for approximately \$60 million in capital expenditures, principally for machinery and equipment and facilities in our lower-cost geographies, as well as to support new business wins.
+We expect capital spending for 2006 to be approximately 2.5% of revenue, and to fund this from cash on hand.
 In addition, we regularly review acquisition opportunities and, as a result, may require additional debt or equity financing to fund these transactions.

 We have provided routine indemnifications whose terms range in duration and often are not explicitly defined.
 These may include indemnifications against adverse effects due to changes in tax laws and patent infringements by third parties.
+We have also provided indemnifications to purchasers of certain businesses that we have disposed of.
 The maximum potential liability from these indemnifications cannot reasonably be estimated.
 In some cases, we have recourse against other parties to mitigate our risk of loss from these indemnifications.
 Historically, we have not made significant payments relating to these indemnifications.